[A] [B] [C] [D] [E] [F] [G] [H] [I] [J] [K] [L] [M] [N] [P] [Q] [R] [S] [T] [U] [V] [W] [X] [Y] [Z]

 ORTHOCHROMATIC or "Ortho" - (1) Representing correctly the relations of colors as found in a photographic subject.
 (2) A photographic emulsion sensitive to all visible colors except red - i.e. an ortho film is sensitive to blue and green light.

-OVER-EXPOSE - Expose a photographic emulsion to more than light than is necessary for proper exposure.
+OVER-EXPOSE - Expose a photographic emulsion or a digital image sensor to more than light than is necessary for proper exposure.

-OVEREXPOSURE - Overexposure occurs when a photograph receives too much light.
-It results in a loss of resolution (very fine detail), more graininess and less detail in highlight areas.
+OVEREXPOSURE - Overexposure occurs when a sensor or film receives too much light causing the resulting photograph to be improperly exposed by too much light.
+It results in a loss of resolution (very fine detail), more graininess or digital noise and less detail in highlight areas.
 An overexposed negative is very dense resulting in light prints.
-A slide has very light density.
+An overexposed slide, or over-exposure with a digital camera, displays very light density.
 Intentional over-exposure or underexposure is known as increasing or decreasing exposure.
+An overexposed image is sometimes referred to as a "bleached out" photograph.

 |